jamie-pate/godot-control-data-binds/README.md

 # Godot DataBind Controls

 A godot addon which facilitates data binding to enable an MVC pattern for GUI controls.
-Bind and Repeat nodes can be added inside leaf `Control` nodes and will automatically bind the control's properties to reflect a `DataModel`/`ArrayModel` object property of `owner`.
+Bind and Repeat nodes can be added inside leaf `Control` nodes and will automatically bind the control's properties to reflect an object property.
 Run the demo project at the top level of this repo to see `Example.gd` and `ExampleRepeat.gd` in action.

-## DataModel and ArrayModel

-All data must be contained in properties of the scene root.
-Data must be represented by a `DataModel` instance and arrays by `ArrayModel` instances.
-These special classes can track any changes to their properties/items and will emit `mutated` and `deep_mutated` signals when any property/item has been mutated.

-TODO:  explore 'extending' a `DataModel` instance to provide behavior OR proxy a class instance instead of a dictionary to allow a 'typed' `DataModel`?
+## Detecting Changes

+Instead of using a custom class as the base of all data models this version uses a global 'change detection' mechanism.
+Any place that may update data that needs to be reflected in the ui should call DataBindings.detect_changes()

 ## Using Bind and Repeat